Can Peas Grow in Containers? Yes, And Here’s How to Do It (Guide)

 What Is The Ideal Size Of A Container For Peas Growth?

-The ideal size of peas containers should be at least 23 diameters wide or more and at least 12 to 15 inches depth in length to accommodate 6 single peas seeds.
+The ideal size of peas containers should be at least 23 inches wide or more and at least 12 to 15 inches deep in length to accommodate six single pea seeds.

 However, the size varies depending on how many peas you are sowing in the container.
 A regular 7-gallon bucket can get the job done as well.

-Plant your soaked peas seeds one inch deep in the container soil after you have mixed both soil and compost together.
+Plant your soaked pea seeds one inch deep in the container soil after you have mixed both soil and compost together.

 Each pea should be approximately 4-5 inches apart from each other so that they grow better without competing with one another.